The most expensive celebrity homes that are nothing short of palaces

 Kim Kardashian’s Malibu house

-You know a property is luxurious and opulent when Kim Kardashian takes out a mortgage worth USD 48.7 million (INR 400 crore approx.) to acquire it.
+You know a property is luxurious and opulent when Kim Kardashian takes out a mortgage worth USD 48.7 million to acquire it.
 The Keeping Up With The Kardashian (2007-2021) star scooped up this lavish Maui home from actor Barret Swatek and her husband, investor Adam Weiss.
 One of the most expensive celebrity homes, this Mediterranean-style villa previously belonged to Cindy Crawford and Rande Gerber.

 The 692-sq-m villa sits on a land parcel of over 12,000 sq m.
 Besides four bedrooms and five-and-a-half bathrooms, this expensive celebrity home has a plush living space offering uninterrupted views of the ocean.
 There is also a waterfront family room-cum-dining space that opens into a patio.
 An outdoor swimming pool, a cabana fireplace, a tennis court and exclusive beach access are some of the amenities of this house.